How to start a cleaning business

 • You do not only clean for family and friends, but also have a customer base.

-The Dutch tax authorities use different criteria in determining whether you qualify as a business owner for the purpose of value-added tax (btw) and income tax.
-The entrepreneur check (in Dutch) helps you check whether the Dutch Tax Administration also classify you as a business owner.
+The Netherlands Tax Administration uses different criteria in determining whether you qualify as a business owner for the purpose of VAT and income tax.
+Use the Tax Administration's entrepreneur check (in Dutch) to find out what applies to your situation.

 The number of cleaning businesses has grown significantly over the past five years.
-In 2016, 16,052 cleaning companies were registered with KVK, compared to 21,482 on 1 January 2021.
-The majority of businesses operating in this industry are small businesses, while 70% of businesses are sole proprietorships.
-In other words, the competition out there is fierce.
+In 2021, 21,506 cleaning companies were registered with KVK, compared to 32,323 on 1 January 2025.
+The majority of companies operating in the cleaning sector are small businesses.
+More than 70% are sole proprietorships.

 In order to set yourself apart from your competitors, you can choose a specialisation, such as floor maintenance, glass and window cleaning, or cleaning newly completed properties.
-Check out what competitors in your area are offering and make a competition analysis.
-This will help you decide how you can achieve a competitive advantage.
-Learn more about the market that appeals to you.
-This way, you can make a choice that is right for you, and you will be secure in the knowledge that your supply meets your target audience’s demand.
+Check out what competitors in your area are offering to find out if any specialisations are missing.

 Permits

-You are not required to request a permit to start a cleaning business, nor are qualifications required for basic cleaning work.
+You do not need a permit to start a cleaning business, nor are qualifications required for basic cleaning work.
 If you plan to do specialised cleaning work, including in healthcare, removing graffiti, or exterior building maintenance, it is recommended that you take a training course first.
 You will then be able to demonstrate that you know exactly how to handle these types of jobs.

 There are special quality marks for cleaning companies, which allow you to show that your business provides high-quality services.
 These quality marks are issued by industry associations Schoonmaken is een Vak!
 (SieV!) and employer organisation Schoonmaak- en Bedrijfsdiensten (OSB).

 There are courses and training programmes that teach you what starting your own cleaning business involves.
-While this is not required, it can help you if you are not certain where to start.
+These are not required but can help you get started. ,

 Health and safety risks

 Operating a cleaning business, you may encounter any number of health and safety risks.
-For example, many detergents contain irritants or toxics, and on top of that the work can be physically strenuous.
-If you are starting a window cleaning business, you will be required to regularly work at heights, which also comes with its share of risk.
-The website elkedagweer.nl contains information about the risks involved in working in the cleaning industry.
+For example, many detergents contain irritants or toxics, and on top of that the work can be physically demanding.
+If you are starting a window cleaning business, you will be required to regularly work at heights, which also comes with risks.
+The sector organisation RAS has information about the risks involved in the cleaning industry (in Dutch).
 Read what you can do to mitigate these risks.
 You can also protect yourself by taking out insurance.

 KVK Insurance Check

 While some insurance policies are compulsory, others are simply practical and convenient.
 Which ones do you need?
-The KVK Insurance Check (in Dutch) helps you choose your insurance products.
+The KVK Insurance Check helps you choose suitable insurances for your situation.

 KVK tool for calculating hourly rates